manusco/wolfgang/docs/GAME_DESIGN_SPEC.md

-# Wolfgang - Game Design Specification
+# WolfGang - Game Design Specification

-> **Living Document**: This specification is regularly updated to reflect the current state and vision of Wolfgang.
+> **Living Document**: This specification is regularly updated to reflect the current state and vision of WolfGang.
 Last updated: December 1, 2025

 ## Table of Contents
 - [Vision & Goals](#vision--goals)